 After my year at Hebrew University, I returned to Arizona to finish my undergraduate degrees in political science and religious studies before segueing into filmmaking.
 This led me to China and an MFA from the Peter Stark Producing Program at the University of Southern California’s School of Cinematic Arts.
 As a storyteller and development executive at a Chinese entertainment company, I’m surprised at how many of the relationships and memories I made at Hebrew University, including with Zenat, inform the stories I now tell on the screen.

 I don’t know what happened to Zenat.
-Unfortunately lost touch, but if I could continue her story, I’d make it a very happy one, filled with lots of horses.
+Unfortunately we lost touch, but if I could continue her story, I’d make it a very happy one, filled with lots of horses.